vegaprotocol/documentation/docs/vega-chain.md

 # Vega Chain
+## Limited network life for restricted mainnet (WIP)
+Vega networks will at least initially and perhaps always run for a limited time only.

+Networks will have a finite lifetime because:

+- It is efficient to upgrade the protocol by starting again as it avoids the need to deal with multiple versions of the code (upgrades to a running chain need to respect and be able to recalculate the pre-upgrade deterministic state for earlier blocks, so all versions of criticial code must remain in the system).
+This is especially important early on when rapid iteration is desirable, as the assumption that new chains can be started for new features simplifies things considerably.

+- Trading at 1000s of tx/sec generates a lot of data.
+Given that most instruments are non-perpetual (they expire), this gives the ability to create new markets on a new chain and naturally let the old one come to an end rather than dragging around its history forever.

+- Bugs, security breaches, or other issues during alpha could either take out the chain OR make it desirable to halt block production.
+It's important to consider what happens next if this occurs.

+There are four main features:
+1. Create checkpoints with relevant (but minimal) information at regular intervals, and on every deposit and every withdrawal request.
+2. Ability to specify a checkpoint hash as part of genesis.
+3. A new 'Restore' transaction that contains the full checkpoint file and triggers state restoration
+4. A new 'checkpoint hash' transaction is broadcast by all validators

+Point two requires that at load time, each node calculates the hash of the checkpoint file.
+It then sends this through consensus to make sure that all the nodes in the new network agree on the state.
 ## Staking
 Vega runs on a delegated proof of stake blockchain.
 Participants who hold a balance of VEGA, the governance asset, can stake that asset on the network by nominating their tokens to one or more validators that they trust to help secure the network.